[ Printer Friendly Version ] [ Report Abuse ]

 "You're just going to go alone?"
 Potter shot back quickly.
 Despite the defiant challenge in his question, he was still glancing at the tip of my wand rather warily.

-Potter tilted his head, his forehead coming to brush lightly against mine.
+Potter tilted his head, forehead coming to brush lightly against mine, and swallowed.

-"Do you trust me?"
+"Do you trust me, Potter?"
 I asked one last time.

-"I trust you," he responded hoarsely.
-HIs eyes were sincere.
+"I trust you," he responded hoarsely, and his eyes were sincere.

 "Then let me do this."
 I swallowed.
 "I promise, I will come back to you."

-I pulled back.
-Potter's hand stayed extended, grasping at air, and then fell to his side.
-I couldn't look at him because already my resolve and my courage was starting to chip away.
+As I turned away, Potter's hand stayed extended, grasping at air, and then fell limply to his side.
+I couldn't look back at him because already my resolve and my courage was starting to chip away.

 I turned on my heel, picked a path and walked.